hovahyii/MCA-FInal-Project-LDR-Sensor/README.md

 <br/>

 ## Important
-> Make sure you use your own mobile hotspot, as university WIFI and public WIFI block the SSID connection
+> Make sure you use your own mobile hotspot, as university WIFI and public WIFI block the SSID connection.  <br/>
-> The ssid is your mobile hotspot Network name and the pass is your mobile hotspot password
+> The ssid is your mobile hotspot Network name and the pass is your mobile hotspot password.

 <br/>